 2. DevOps Culture and Mindset

-Course details: This course teaches the underlying principles of DevOps, focusing on culture and the DevOps mindset.
-You'll learn how DevOps, which is founded in lean principles, can help developers and operations teams better collaborate.
+Course details: DevOps Culture and Mindset teaches the underlying principles of DevOps, focusing on culture and mindset.
+You'll learn how DevOps, which is founded on Lean principles, can help developers and operations teams collaborate better.
 The course is free, but for a fee, you can purchase a certificate that lets you access all course materials, including graded assignments.